 A map depicting the boundaries of the District is found in Section 3 of this Plan.
-Based upon the findings as stated above, and the original findings as stated in the Creation Resolution, the District remains a blighted area District based on the identification and classification of the property included within the District.
+Based upon the findings as stated above, and the original findings as stated in the Creation Resolution, the District remains a mixed-use District based on the identification and classification of the property included within the District.

-SECTION 3: Preliminary Map of Original District Boundary and Territory Amendment Area Identified
+SECTION 4: Preliminary Maps of Original District Boundary and Territory Amendment Area Identified

-SECTION 4: Maps Showing Existing Uses and Conditions Within The Territory To Be Added and Remaining
+SECTION 3: Map Showing Existing Uses and Conditions Within the Territory to Be Added

-SECTION 5: Preliminary Parcel List and Analysis Within The Territory To Be Added
+SECTION 5: Preliminary Parcel List and Analysis Within the Territory to Be Added